TomfromBerlin/bashrc/README.md

 # bashrc
 --------------------------------------------------------------------------------------------------------------------------
 First issue of my bashrc with its associates files.
 It produces a simple but nice output and is suitable for the average user.
-If you want more functionallity while using e.g. github then you should look for other repos like [Voku/dotfiles](https://github.com/voku/dotfiles) or [Moesens .dotfile-repo](https://github.com/Moesen/.dotfiles).
+If you want more functionallity while using e.g. github then you should look for other repos like [Voku/dotfiles](https://github.com/voku/dotfiles).

 ## Instruction
 1. **Backup your current ~/.bashrc**